 - Submit a Newborn Screening Blood Collection Form with complete demographic information, but without a blood sample.
-This is to be accompanied by written documentation of the reason for compassionate care and parental declination of screening. - Explain to the parent or guardian that even in such a case, there may be a benefit to newborn screening.
+This is to be accompanied by written documentation of the reason for compassionate care and parental declination of screening. - "Compassionate Care" should be written in the "Notes" box.
+The green copy should be retained by the hospital. - Explain to the parent or guardian that even in such a case, there may be a benefit to newborn screening.
 Screening results may shed light on the cause of the newborn's medical condition and the remaining blood spots would be stored, providing the opportunity for future testing if the diagnosis remains unclear.